dustinlyons/nixos-config/README.md

 ```

-## Step 2 - For NixOS, create disk partition and install media
+## Step 2 - For NixOS, create a disk partition and install media
 Follow this [step-by-step guide](https://github.com/dustinlyons/nixos-config/blob/main/vm/README.md) for instructions to install using `ZFS` or `ext3`.